 Catacomb visits are free but must be booked in advance.

-Rome's catacombs, including those normally difficult to visit, will open for free guided tours on Saturday 15 October as part of the 2022 edition of Day of the Catacombs.
+Rome's seven catacombs open to the public will offer free guided tours on Saturday 18 March as part of the spring 2023 edition of Day of the Catacombs.

-Organised by the Pontifical Commission for Sacred Archaeology, the fifth Giornata delle Catacombe is dedicated to Pope Callixtus I (218-222) on the 18th centenary of his death.
+Organised by the Pontifical Commission for Sacred Archaeology, the sixth Giornata delle Catacombe has as its theme "Paths of Peace".

 Catacombs were developed between the end of the second and start of the third century AD for the burial and funeral commemoration of Christians.